mugendi/object-encode/README.md

 Takes an object and encodes it using the **algorithm** given into a string, and then shuffles the string using the given **salt** value.

 **NOTE:**
+* `encode_object()` uses `JSON.stringify` methods.
+As such, only pass objects that can be stringified safely.
+Things like circular references and functions will throw an error.

 * Default algorithm is ***base64***.

 * **Salt** allows you to mangle your encoded string so that it may not be easily decoded back into the object without one knowing that value.